Reotipur, Uttar Pradesh: Education

 Reotipur has several educational organizations including government and private educational institutions.
 Reotipur has more than 15 private schools and more than 5 government schools.
-Nehru Vidya Pith is the most popular government school while RNR international, BSD public school are top private schools.
+Government High School Reotipur is the only School which is owned by the State Government.
+This Government school is located in the combined campus of Kasturba Balika Vidyalaya and Composite Vidyalaya Reotipur.
+Nehru Vidya Pith is the most popular school while RNR international, BSD public school are top private schools.
 There is also a degree-granting college for higher education (graduate and post-graduate studies) named Gadadhar Shloka Mahavidyalaya and three Sanskrit Mahavidyalaya which also have a study center of Uttar Pradesh Rajarshi Tandon Open University (UPRTOU, Prayagraj).
 These affiliated colleges offer traditional undergraduate, postgraduate and Ph.D. degrees in different subject areas.